mbari-org/deepsea-ai/docs/commands/ecsdeploy.md

  * The **TaskDefinition** is the name of the ECS task definition that will be created.
  * The **ContainerImage** is the location of the docker image that will be deployed.
 This corresponds to the docker image that was uploaded with the [setup](/commands/setup) --mirror command.
  * The **FleetSize** is the number of CUDA enabled Amazon Machine Instances that will be deployed.
 This is limited to whatever quota you have requested in your account.
+ * The **BlockDeviceVolumeGBRoot** is the size of the EBS volume that will be attached to the instance.
+This is used to store the video, model and the results.
+Make sure this is large enough for your video and model.
+ * The **TimeoutHours** is the maximum time that the task will run.
+This is used to stop the task if it is taking too long.
+This is useful to prevent runaway tasks from running up costs.
+Set this to a reasonable value for your video size and model.

 ### Example YAML file